 Getting started with Kdenlive depends on your distribution.
 Precompiled packages are available for Ubuntu, Debian, Gentoo, Mandriva, OpenSUSE, FreeBSD, Fedora, and possibly others.
 Their web site also includes a builder wizard that builds the dependencies and main packages automatically for you.
 Once it is installed, you should be able to start editing videos right away, but you will want to go through the “Config Wizard” to make sure you have all of the components you will need.

 The Config Wizard will show you which video codecs are supported.
 If, for example, you intend to make portable web videos in an mpeg4 format, you must have the right encoder.
 Ubuntu includes a guide for installing most of the standard codecs, and other distributions provide similar methods.

 If it does not immediately detect your camera, you may need to adjust the permissions for your device.
-Run this simple command as root or with sudo:
+Run this simple command:

 At this point, you can begin recording.
 Kdenlive can be configured to detect clips.
 Whenever it thinks a scene has been stopped, it will start a new clip.
 If this will not work for your video, you can setup time intervals for your clips or manually start and stop recording for each one.

 In addition to importing from a DV camcorder, you can also record from a webcam or record your desktop with “Screen grab”.
 Additionally, you can import all supported video formats as clips.

 There are two ways to add photos to Kdenlive: individually or as a slideshow.
 To add a single image, click on “Project -> Add clip”.
 If you want to create an entire timed slideshow in a single clip, click “Add Slideshow Clip” and follow the onscreen instructions.
 Because of the KDE integration, you can also drag a photo from your file manager directly into the “Project Tree.”
 By default, each photo will display for 5 seconds.
 You can change this and the picture size in “clip properties”.